heutelbeck/sapl-demos/sapl-demo-ethereum/README.md

 Now the application will load the contracts from the given addresses instead of deploying new ones.
 The contracts can be found in the `solidity` folder of the application.
 You can deploy them with [Truffle](https://www.trufflesuite.com/truffle) or any other way you like.
 Please make sure, that you deploy them with the first address in the Ganache testnet `0x3924F456CC0196ff89AAbbD6192289a9B37De73A`.
 The application relies on this address being the accreditation authority.
 Furthermore, you have to add this same address as an issuer to each contract if you want the `Issue Certificate` and `Revoke Certificate` buttons in the demo to work.

 ## Domain of the demo application
-The scenario of the demo is, that a service for 3D printers wants to verify, that the user of the printers also have a valid certificate to use them.
+The scenario of the demo is, that a service for 3D printers wants to verify if the users of the printers also have valid certificates to use them.
 These certificates are created by an accreditation authority, which in turn can name issuers that are allowed to issue certificates.
 In this demo application, we simply assume, that the accrediation authority is in charge of all three contracts.
 In a real world scenario, there would be different authorities for each certificate.
 For simplification, we also have set up the accreditation authority to be the issuer of certificates.

 The user in our application can choose from different printers and from different templates.

 This demo application can be combined with another demo, which is still in development, so that the certificates are issued by this other application.
-It can also be standalone because the certificates can be issued directly from the user interface.
+It can also be standalone because the certificates can be issued and revoked directly from the user interface.

 ## Features of the demo application
 In this section we will present all features the demo application has to offer.
 After starting the application as described above, open a browser and navigate to `localhost:8080`.
 You will find a login screen.
 There are two users that can log into the demo application: